eu-digital-identity-wallet/eu-digital-identity-wallet.github.io/devhub/docs/Reference Implementation/index.md

 ## Check out the roadmap to discover upcoming features

 New features are regularly added to the reference implementation.
-The roadmap of the EUDI Wallet reference implementation provides a transparent view of the features and enhancements that are currently being developed or planned for the future.
+The roadmap of the EUDI Wallet Reference Implementation provides a transparent view of the features and enhancements that are currently being developed or planned for the future.
 Its purpose is to promote open communication and collaboration within our community.

 [View the roadmap of the EUDI Wallet reference implementation](https://github.com/orgs/eu-digital-identity-wallet/projects/24){:target="_blank"}